dzooosh/100-days-code/django_project/README.md

 Middlewares:

     Middleware in Django is a way to process requests globally before they reach the view or after the view has processed them.
 You can create custom middleware to handle various tasks.

+Using Django for API Development

+ Install Django and Django REST Framework
+`pip install django djangorestframework`